Spectral Exponential Sums on Hyperbolic Surfaces: Sketch of requisites

-Here we have denoted by $\varphi$ the determinant of the scattering matrix $\Phi$ of $\Gamma$ (for a detailed explanation of its form, see Section~\ref{explicit-computation-of-scattering-determinants}).
-In order to prove the asymptotic law~\eqref{Weyl-law}, the complete spectral decomposition of an automorphic kernel is required.
-Actually, we know that the Selberg trace formula is a conventional tool for deducing~\eqref{Weyl-law}.
-If $\Gamma \backslash \mathbb{H}$ is compact, $M_{\Gamma}(T)$ vanishes and the formula~\eqref{Weyl-law} can be reduced to the asymptotic behavior of $N_{\Gamma}(T)$.
-Such a formula for $\Gamma$ cocompact could simply be derived also from a certain geometrical argument.
-Notice that $M_{\Gamma}(T)$ is real and approximately equal to the number of scattering poles on the left of the critical line $\Re(s) = 1/2$ with heights at most $T$ up to an error $O(T)$.
+Here $\varphi$ signifies the determinant of the scattering matrix $\Phi$ of $\Gamma$.
+In order to establish the asymptotic formula~\eqref{Weyl-law}, the complete spectral decomposition of an automorphic kernel is needed.
+The Selberg trace formula is a beneficial tool for deducing~\eqref{Weyl-law}.
+If $\Gamma \backslash \mathbb{H}$ is compact, $M_{\Gamma}(T)$ vanishes and the identity~\eqref{Weyl-law} can be reduced to the asymptotic behaviour of $N_{\Gamma}(T)$.
+We note that $M_{\Gamma}(T)$ is real and approximately equal to the number of scattering poles~on~the left of the critical line $\Re(s) = 1/2$ with heights at most $T$.

-We will later see that~\eqref{Weyl-law} is not rather enough for our objective.
-In this way, we shall recall the Weyl law with three principal terms (cf.~\cite[Theorem 5.2.1]{Venkov1982}\footnote{There is a misprint for the error term in Theorem 5.2.1 of Venkov~\cite{Venkov1982} where it was written as $O(T \log T)$.
-A standard argument shows that it should be replaced by $O(T/\log T)$, which stems from an estimation of $S(T)$.},~\cite[Theorem 7.2]{Venkov1990},~\cite[Equation (11.3), p.159]{Iwaniec2002}), which would be tailored to be available for the general cofinite scenario: \begin{theorem} Let $\Gamma$ be a discrete cofinite subgroup of $PSL_{2}(\R)$.
-Then we have
+As we shall see later, the formula~\eqref{Weyl-law} is not satisfactory for our purpose.
+We recall a refined version of~Weyl's law (cf.~\cite[Theorem 5.2.1]{Venkov1982},~\cite[Theorem 7.2]{Venkov1990},~\cite[(11.3)]{Iwaniec2002}), which is available for the general cofinite scenario: \begin{theorem} Let $\Gamma$ be a cofinite subgroup of $\PSL_{2}(\R)$.
+We then have that

-as $T \to \infty$.
-Here $h$ is the number of inequivalent parabolic generators (cusps) and $c_{\Gamma}$ is a certain constant depending only on $\Gamma$, $S(T)$ is the same as in the introduction, and $w(T)$ is taken such that $w^{\prime}(T) \ll T^{-2}$. \end{theorem} This can be derived almost verbatim the argument used to prove~\eqref{Weyl-law}.
-We will effectively exploit the formula~\eqref{Weyl-law-2} in what follows (specifically in the proof of Theorem~\ref{main}).
+as $T \to \infty$, where $h$ is the number of inequivalent cusps and $c_{\Gamma}$ is a certain constant dependent only on $\Gamma$, $S(T)$~is the same as in the introduction, and $w(T)$ can be chosen such that $w^{\prime}(T) \ll T^{-2}$. \end{theorem} Theorem~\ref{Weyl} can be deduced almost verbatim the argument used to establish~\eqref{Weyl-law}.